boyangles/ece-inventory-app/DeploymentGuide.md

  - PostgreSQL: version 9.6.1
  - Bundler version 1.13.7
  - Recommended browser is Chrome, version 55.0.2883.95+
+ - Ensure your wifi does not block the heroku domain with firewalls

 #### Cloning the repository:
  - To begin, select Clone or Download on GitHub, then copy the URL to your terminal git the command: <git clone the_url>